REAS/studio/notes/KineticSculpture/README.md

   [17]  Moholy-Nagy, Laszlo.
 Vision In Motion.
 Paul Theobald, Chicago.
 1947 Visionary self-authored retrospective.

   [18]  Moravec, Hans.
-“The Universal Robot.”
+"The Universal Robot."
 In Arts Electronica, Facing the Future.
 MIT Press, Cambridge.
 1999

   [19]  Nash, Steven A. and Merkert, Jorn.
 Naum Gabo, Sixty Years of Constructivism.
 Prestel-Verlag, Munich.
 1985

   [20]  Papaikonomou, Evangelos.
 Biocybernetics, Biosystems Analysis, and the Pituitary Adrenal System.
 Nooy’s Drukkerij.
 Amsterdam.
 1974

   [21]  Penny, Simon.
-“Why do we want our machines to seem alive?”
+"Why do we want our machines to seem alive?"
 Scientific American.
 September 1995

   [22]  Penny, Simon.
-“Systems Aesthetics and Cyborg Art: The Legacy of Jack Burnham.”
+"Systems Aesthetics and Cyborg Art: The Legacy of Jack Burnham."
 Published in Sculpture, Vol.8 #1.
 January/February 1999

   [23]  Popper, Frank.
 Origins and Development of Kinetic Art.
 New York Graphic Society, Greenwich, Connecticut.
 1968.